 - Providing a method for owners to contact directors outside of meetings.

-Communication methods can include: personal contact, informational meetings, printed newsletters, email, social media sites like Nextdoor, or a website.
+Communication methods can include: personal contact, informational meetings, printed newsletters, email, social media sites like Nextdoor, or an HOA website.
 The key goal is to be as transparent as possible and help owners develop a sense of trust in the board.

 Be Ethical and Above Reproach